Tom Ruud

-Thomas Robert Ruud (born July 26, 1953, in Olivia, Minnesota) is a former professional football player, a linebacker for the Buffalo Bills and Cincinnati Bengals of the NFL.
+Thomas Robert Ruud (born July 26, 1953) is an American former professional football player who was a linebacker for the Buffalo Bills and Cincinnati Bengals of the National Football League (NFL).
 At 6'3" 223 lb, he played college football for the Nebraska Cornhuskers from 1972-74.
-At the 1975 NFL Draft, Ruud was selected in the first round (19th overall) by the Buffalo Bills.
+At the 1975 NFL draft, Ruud was selected in the first round (19th overall) by the Buffalo Bills.
 He played three seasons with the Bills and two with the Cincinnati Bengals.

+Ruud's NFL career began with a contract holdout, which caused him to miss most of his rookie season's training camp.

 Tom Ruud is a 1971 graduate of Jefferson High School in Bloomington, Minnesota.
-His sons Barret and Bo both played football at Nebraska and were selected in the NFL Draft.
+His sons Barrett and Bo both played football at Nebraska and were selected in the NFL Draft.